 In a romantic mood?
 Subway get you going?
 Try one of these romantic songs to accompany your fresh meal.

 9. Black Forest Ham

 It’s a ham sandwich.
-If you have a hankering for a ham sandwich, it’s great.
-But where it truly shines is when you get to the veggie and sauce station with your sandwich artist.
+If you’re searching for the best Subway sandwich, there are plenty of vegetables and sauces that can be added to your meal to compliment the ham.
+When you have a hankering for a ham sandwich, it’s great.
 It’s the perfect template for letting your weird and wild food combinations go crazy.
 Just don’t order it if you’re not looking to spend some quality time at the counter.

 10. Cold Cut Combo